 This is a required course available for matriculated MALS students only.
 In this course, students will explore the history of liberal studies and the controversies surrounding its composition and meaning in American universities and society.
 Students will have the opportunity to develop their own historically informed approaches to liberal study and apply their learning.
-There is a residency requirement for this course.
+Please Note: This course requires attendance of a synchronous, virtual residency usually held on a Friday through Saturday before the term mid-point.
+The dates of this activity will be announced when the course is offered.
 This course was previously LIB-640501.

 In this course students examine research, theory, and practice of using technologies for improving teaching, learning, and communications in varied settings, including K-12, higher education, public and private organizations and communities.
 Students experience and explore how technology can help support social, emotional and motivational learning.
 This course immerses students in different digital communities and virtual environments and asks them to analyze and apply current technologies to their own personal or professional settings.
 (Occasional synchronous meetings.)